 In addition to the graduate application and official transcripts applicants must submit two letters of recommendation and a statement of purpose.
 Applications are accepted on a rolling basis.

-- · 3350:581 Research Methods in Geography & Planning
+- 3350:581 Research Methods in Geography and Planning

-- · 3350:583 Spatial Analysis
+- 3350:583 Spatial Analysis

-- · 3350:596 Field Research Methods
+- 3350:596 Field Research Methods

-- · 3350:687 History of Geographic Thought
+- 3350:687 History of Geographic Thought

-3350:600 Seminar in Geography and Planning,3350:601 Seminar in Geography and Planning(6 credits)
+- 3350:600, 601 Seminar (6 credits)

 Geotechniques Requirements - 9 credits